rubygarage/rubygarage.github.com/slides/graphql.markdown

 - A new API standard developed by Facebook that provides a more efficient, powerful and flexible alternative to REST

-- A client specified query language for APIs - enables declarative data fetching where a client can specify exactly what data it needs
+- It enables declarative data fetching where a client can specify exactly what data it needs

-- A server spec - creates a uniform API across your entire application without being limited by a specific language, framework or database

-- A GraphQL server exposes single endpoint and responds to queries
+- GraphQL is a query language for APIs - not databases.
+It’s database agnostic

 ---